top of page

 Metis Medicine Walk

-Explore the shores of the Bow River with a Metis Herbalist to discover berries, herbs, roots and barks - along with plant-names in English and Michif.
-Hear our story of humanity's place in the web of life.
+Indigenous Plant Relationships - Explore the shores of the Bow River with a Metis Herbalist.
+Discover berries, herbs, roots & barks - along with plant-names in English & Michif.
+Hear a story of how humans came to be the younger brothers & sisters of the plants and animals.
+Learn a little of the traditions of being in relationship with Creation.

 GroupBookings.jpg